marcelduin/Micrio.Blogpost.wasm-v3/README.md

 Okay.
 The Micrio blooper reel.
 What did I do horribly wrong, and why did I do that?

 ### Don't use `WebWorkers` for simple download tasks
 A lot of Micrio involves downloading *a lot* of individual tile-textures when the user is panning and zooming the large images.
-[WebWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) are asynchronously running separate CPU thread you can call from your main JS thread, which you can give a task to do on its own.
+[WebWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) are asynchronously running separate CPU threads you can call from your main JS thread, which you can give a task to do on their own.

 I thought it would be a good idea to offload the texture loading to 3 separate WebWorkers.
 On paper this is a good idea: the downloading and casting to `ImageBitmap` can be done in the WebWorker, and when it's done, it just passes the bitmap back to the main JS thread, so it can be linked as a WebGL texture.

 After using this for a while, I found out that this was actually a large performance stopper.
-I haven't fully dived into it, but I do know this:

-**I assumed I knew what was good for the browser.**
+I haven't fully dived into it, but I do know this: *I assumed I knew what was good for the browser*.

 What I forgot is that the browser engine is *heavily* optimized by itself, and by using the WebWorkers, I solved a problem before it became a problem.
 The browser on itself is optimized enough to simply download all the images in the main JS thread.